onflow/FlowYieldVaults/docs/autobalancer-restart-recurring-proposal.md

 In the FlowVaults Scheduler architecture, the **Supervisor** is responsible for recovering stuck tides (AutoBalancers that failed to self-reschedule, e.g., due to insufficient funds).

 When the Supervisor seeds a stuck tide:
-1. It schedules via `SchedulerManager.scheduleRebalancing()`, which calls `FlowTransactionScheduler.schedule()` directly
+1. It schedules directly via `FlowTransactionScheduler.schedule()`
-2. The scheduled transaction ID is stored in `SchedulerManager.scheduledTransactions`, NOT `AutoBalancer._scheduledTransactions`
+2. The scheduled transaction ID is stored in `Supervisor.scheduledTransactions`, NOT `AutoBalancer._scheduledTransactions`
 3. When executed, `isInternallyManaged` returns `false`
 4. `scheduleNextRebalance()` is NOT called
 5. The tide executes ONCE but does NOT resume self-scheduling
 6. The tide becomes stuck again immediately

+**Note:** The original SchedulerManager resource has been merged into Supervisor for simplicity.

 **Reference Commit:** The issue was discovered during testing in the `scheduled-rebalancing` branch of [FlowVaults-sc](https://github.com/onflow/FlowVaults-sc).